 Congenital Diaphragmatic Hernias

-Formation of the Pericardial and Pleural Cavity
+Formation of the Pericardial and Pleural Cavities

-At the same time, the respiratory buds grow in a dorsomedial direction from the root of the lung to the left and right into these two cavities, and their edges form the primitive pleural cavity.
+Simultaneously, the respiratory buds grow in a dorsomedial direction from the root of the lung to the left and right into these two cavities, and their edges form the primitive pleural cavity.
 The primitive pleural cavity is lined by the aforementioned splanchnopleura (pleura parietalis), and the somatopleura (pleura visceralis) surrounds the developing lungs.

 Formation of the Abdominal Cavity